Review · Other Supplements

 What Magnesium Breakthrough is, in one sentence.

-A 30-serving bottle of once-daily magnesium capsules that blends seven different forms of the mineral, sold for $48 through ClickBank with a 60-day platform refund.
+A 30-serving bottle of magnesium capsules blending seven forms — including cheap oxide — sold for $48 through ClickBank with a 60-day platform refund and a vendor 365-day guarantee that’s harder to use than it sounds.

 What it costs and how the refund works